 Situated in the San Juan Mountains of south west Colorado, Telluride ski resort has incredible views on and off the slopes.
 The former mining town has a delightful charm to it and has a unique atmosphere compared to many North American ski resorts.

-Once, the victim of Butch Cassidy's first bank robbery, now, one of Hollywood's favourite haunts.
-The town's wide streets are lined with original Victorian buildings; now restaurants and upmarket shops.
-The bars truly come alive for après ski in Telluride ski resort, and as well as dining options in town, you can add the eateries of Mountain Village, a modern satellite just a gondola ride away, to your list too.
+The town's wide streets are lined with restaurants and upmarket shops.
+The bars truly come alive for après ski in Telluride ski resort.
+There's plenty of dining options in town, alternatively, try the eateries of Mountain Village, a modern satellite just a gondola ride away.

 Resort Altitude: 2,665m

 Total Ski Area: 47km